MartinoMach/The-Pokellect-Hub/README.md

-# inst347-project
+# Pokellect Hub
-Respository for INST347 Project

-Project entails develop card collection storage, price tracking, and social platform to connect with other card collecting enthusiasts.
-Tools in Azure are integrated and external APIs.

-Collaborators --> Harshita Jeyakumar, Martins Okorie, Neel Patel, Ethan Tran, Chris Xu
+Pokellect Hub is a website that lets you build and manage your card collection with ease while tracking real-time card prices and trends.
+It combines smart storage, live price updates, and a social space where collectors can connect, trade, and share their collections.

+Designed for collectors who want more than just a database, Pokellect turns collecting into a connected, dynamic experience powered by modern cloud tools and external data APIs.

 ## Backend (Azure Functions + Cosmos DB)